Community triggers make it easier for victims and communities to get anti-social behaviour stopped.

 One application was received and heard by a review panel resulting in seven recommendations including the continuation of police patrols in the area and advice to the applicant on the proper use of privately deployed CCTV.

-Email firstname.lastname@example.org, telephone (01633) 851764 or contact the anti-social behaviour manager at Newport City Council.
+Email firstname.lastname@example.org, telephone (01633) 851704 or contact the community protection manager at Newport City Council.